varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-3-labs/lab-12d/README.md

-## Lab 12d: Dynamic Programming Sequence Alignment Algorithm
+## Lab 12d: Let's implement a Genetic Algorithm
 Fill me in.